YINI-lang/YINI-spec/YINI-Specification.md

 ### 14.3.
 Encoding Notes
 #### 14.3.1 Required Encoding
-- **UTF-8 without BOM** is the required and default encoding for YINI files.
+YINI documents MUST be encoded in UTF-8.

-- Parsers SHOULD support UTF-8 fully.
+- The canonical and recommended encoding is UTF-8 without BOM.
-- Use of other encodings (e.g., UTF-16, Latin-1) is discouraged and not guaranteed to be portable.
+- Use of other encodings (such as UTF-16 or Latin-1) is not supported by this specification and is not guaranteed to be portable.

 #### 14.3.2 Byte Order Mark (BOM)
-- A UTF-8 BOM (`0xEF 0xBB 0xBF`) is **not required** and **SHOULD be avoided**.
+- A UTF-8 BOM (`0xEF 0xBB 0xBF`) SHOULD NOT be used.
-- If present, parsers MUST detect and ignore the BOM without failing.
+- If present, for compatibility implementations MAY accept and ignore an initial UTF-8 BOM without failing.

 #### 14.3.3 Shebang Line (Optional)
 A shebang line may be used at the very top of the file: